U-531

 22 Apr 1943

-While racing from Kiel to join wolfpack Fink the boat was attacked twice by aircraft from Iceland, causing minor damages.
-The first attack was made by a British Catalina (Sqdn 190/S) at 15.29 hours and the second by a British Fortress (Sqdn 206/D) at 22.00 hours.
+While racing from Kiel to join wolfpack Fink the boat was attacked twice by aircraft from Iceland, suffering minor damage.
+The first was a British Catalina (Sqdn 190/S) at 15.29 hrs and the second a British Fortress (Sqdn 206/D) at 22.00 hrs.

 1 recorded attack on this boat.